Sensory-Friendly Performances (SFPs) supported by Delta Dental

 - Audience members are welcome to stand, move around, and enter and leave the theatre as needed.

 - An Activities Area with crafts and sensory activities as well as designated quiet areas.

 - Autism specialists and trained volunteers on hand.

 - A Social Story that portrays the theatre-going experience with pictures and text.

-- Character description cards with pictures identifying each character in the show.
+- A character Guide with pictures identifying each character in the show.

-- Audience members welcome to bring their own manipulatives, seat cushions, comfort objects, headphones, electronics, and other support items to the show.
+- Audience members are welcome to bring their own manipulatives, seat cushions, comfort objects, headphones, electronics, special snacks, and other support items to the show.

-- Clementine on Sunday, March 25 at 1pm
+- Clementine the Musical on Sunday, March 25 at 1pm

 - Disney’s The Lion King on Saturday, July 21 at 2pm